Musavi Supporters Defy Ban, Rally In Tehran

 Ahead of the gathering, Musavi's website reported that Mehdi Karrubi, the reformist who finished last among four candidates based on election results released by the Interior Ministry, was also to appear at the rally.
 Karrubi has also protested against the results and called the June 12 vote "illegitimate."

-in Tehran and a number of other cities over Ahmadinejad's disputed reelection.
+The past two days have been marked by violent protests in Tehran and a number of other cities over Ahmadinejad's disputed reelection.

 Ahmadinejad has described the June 12 vote as the "people's election" and said it was "clean and healthy."

-and called for the annulment of the results.
+But Musavi has described the vote as a "charade" and called for the annulment of the results.
 Karrubi has also protested against the results and called the June 12 vote "illegitimate."

 Musavi's and Karrubi's supporters believe there was massive fraud, with some describing the June 12 vote as a veritable "coup."